USRA-STI/gdt-fermi/docs/missions/fermi/gbm/headers.rst

     DETCHANS=                    0 / Total number of channels in each rate
     EXTVER  =                    1 / Version of this extension format

-See :ref:`Data File Headers` for more information about creating and using FITS headers.
+See :external:ref:`Data File Headers<core-headers>` for more information about creating and using FITS headers.

 Reference/API
 =============